How is it possible to make money doing what you love? Dean Turners writes:

 The difficult part is identifying the people who are just airing their opinion and the people who are there to troll.
 It helps to have a thick skin and Teflon shoulders.
 Why Teflon shoulders?
 Nothing sticks.

 In short, the best way to get going is to actually start.
 I’d also say to be true to yourself and be unique.
 Let your personality shine through, because people will want to watch and engage with someone who is real.
+Focus on being a star trac.
 Building a community is definitely advantageous, and its members will help you when times get tough or when imposter syndrome strikes.
 It will take a while, but then again, isn’t that true of anything that’s worth it?

 I hope this has helped, and I wish you luck!